How Long Do Solar Panels Last?: The Average Lifespan of Solar Panels

 A solar panel with a lower degradation rate will produce more energy over its lifetime.
 Essentially, the lower the degradation rate, the better the solar panel.
 Solar panel degradation rates depend on the brand as well.
 As you’d expect, higher-quality panels will have a lower degradation rate than lower-quality panels.

-The average solar panel loses 0.8% of its output each year according to a National Renewable Energy Laboratory (NREL) study.
-However, premium manufacturers like SunPower offer panels with degradation rates as low as 0.3%, meaning their panels will last much longer compared to the majority of other manufacturers.
-This makes degradation rate a vital aspect to consider when comparing solar panels during your pre-purchase research process.
+The average solar panel loses a mean of 0.8% of its output each year according to a National Renewable Energy Laboratory (NREL) study.
+However, premium manufacturers like SunPower have a useful life expectancy of more than 40 years with panel degradation rates as low as 0.3%.
+This means their panels will last much longer compared to the majority of other manufacturers.
+On top of that, this makes degradation rate a vital aspect to consider when comparing solar panels during your pre-purchase research process.

 [Related: Who Makes the Best Solar Panels?]